 We have a dedicated problem loan resolution team comprised of associates from our credit, senior leadership, risk, and accounting teams that meets frequently to ensure that watch list and problem credits are identified early and actively managed.
 We work to identify potential losses in a timely manner and proactively manage the problem credits to minimize losses.
-For the three and six months ended June 30, 2024, we recorded a \$2.3 million and \$2.4 million provision for credit losses, respectively.
-For the three and six months ended June 30, 2023, we recorded a \$1.8 million and \$1.5 million provision for credit losses, respectively.
-The provision recorded for the three and six months ended June 30, 2024 was primarily due to an increase in provision for credit losses on individually analyzed loans due to an isolated loan relationship partially offset by a reduction in the allowance due to loan and unfunded commitment balance decline.
+For the three and six nine months ended June 30, 2024 September 30, 2024, we recorded a \$2.3 \$0.5 million and \$2.4 \$2.9 million provision Provision for credit losses, respectively.
+For the three and six nine months ended June 30, 2023 September 30, 2023, we recorded a \$1.8 \$0.3 million and \$1.5 \$1.9 million provision Provision for credit losses, respectively.
+The \$0.5 million provision recorded for the three and six months ended June 30, 2024 September 30, 2024 was primarily due to two non-performing loans written down to fair value through the provision and transferred to Loans held for sale offset by a recovery on one non-performing loan.
+The \$2.9 million provision recorded for the nine months ended September 30, 2024 was primarily due to an increase in provision Provision for credit losses on individually analyzed loans due to an isolated charge-off and resolution of one loan relationship partially offset by a reduction in the allowance due to release of provision Provision for credit losses on unfunded loan and unfunded commitment balance decline commitments.